selcouthonism/spring-rest/Notes.md

 ### @Transactional:
 To ensure data consistency and rollback on failure, annotate service methods with @Transactional.

+The **@Transactional(readOnly = true)** annotation tells Spring that the method only performs read operations (no changes to the database).

+Spring can apply optimizations, such as:
+- Skipping dirty checks (no need to track changes).
+- Using read-only database connections (if supported).
+- Reducing lock contention (depending on the DB and transaction isolation level).

 ## Unit Test:
 ### @SpringBootTest: